 The importance of chewing your food

-The aim of chewing is to liquidise food in your mouth before it goes down into your stomach.
+The aim of chewing our food is to liquidise it before it goes down into your stomach.
 The optimal times to chew our food is thought to be about 30, but that will probably feel like a lot when you first try this.

 Here’s why we should all be more mindful of chewing: